Kathleen Brush Women in Executive Leadership Program

 - Merging hard and soft skills: The program teaches participants how to leverage natural abilities to deliver superior strategies and bottom line results.

-- Theory to Practice: Participants are continually challenged to apply their new-found knowledge to real life situations.
+- Theory to Practice: Participants are continually challenged to apply their new-found knowledge to current work situations.

 - Networking: The course teaches effective networking skills, and enables building a cohort network-for-life.